 The Women’s Resource Center is in need of donations to help restock their Emergency Product Pantry which helps provide necessary products that are not covered by government assistant cards.
 Items needed include glass cleaner, all-purpose cleaner, dish detergent, and fabric softener.
 They also need grocery and gas gift cards for welcome baskets for families transitioning from homeless situations to stable housing.
 Donations can be dropped off at the Center and placed in the large box on their porch.
 Donors are encouraged to call 322-6333 to let staff members know they are dropping off a donation – especially if it is a gift card.
 Visit their website below to donate or view their Amazon Wish List.

-The Salvation Army is providing two take-out meals daily to help feed our homeless population.
+The Salvation Army Shelter is now open 24-hours to serve as many homeless individuals & families as possible.
+In addition, they are providing two take-out meals daily.
+These efforts have increased the need for food and supplies exponentially.
 They are accepting food donations of all types through their Crisis Help Center, open Monday-Thursday, 10 am-3pm.
 Personal hygiene products and disinfecting cleaning supplies are also needed.
 Their Thrift Store remains open and is accepting donations as well.
-Monetary donations are always needed and can be made at their website linked below.
+Monetary donations are always needed and can be made at their website, linked below.

 The Family Care Center remains open to serve homeless families with dependent children through their emergency residential program.
 They are accepting donations during current office hours, 9am-12pm.
-They are in need of fresh fruits and vegetables, bread, toothpaste, deodorant, paper towels and toilet paper.
+They are in need of fresh fruits and vegetables, canned fruit, bread, toothpaste, deodorant, bleach, liquid laundry detergent, sanitizing wipes, paper towels, and toilet paper.
 Donations can be dropped off at the Center – located at 2875 Highland Ave.
 NE, Hickory - inside their glass enclosure entrance (to eliminate any additional traffic in the Center).
 To make a monetary donation, visit their website below.

 Wine & Design owner and operator, Mary Cardwell (along with her parents Randy & Martha Rice) are working hard to remain positive and keep their business up and running during this difficult time.
 Social distancing does not mean that the fun has to end!
 Consider purchasing a Take Home Paint Kit to stay creative with your family.
 Multiple canvas sizes from various price points are available along with other projects such as wooden door hangers, Chunky Blankets, and wooden cookbook holder kits.
 For more information, message Wine & Design on Facebook or place an order on their website.